berkio3x/databases-internals/README.md

 # Understanding database-internals.
 The goal of this execrise is to look into internal details of a database engine, understanding how everything works.
-This will be a mix of code &  theory mostly represnts how i tackle the problem of understanding something new to me.
+This will be a mix of code &  theory.
 Once i am happy with progress i will organize findings into an content index to make it easier to search.